Tennis on television: 2010s

 In 2010, CBS broadcast the U.S. Open in 3D on DirecTV N3D.

 In 2011, ITV Sport won the rights from the BBC to show the French Open and showed the event for the first time in 2012.
 The bulk of the daily coverage was broadcast on ITV4 although both singles finals plus other weekend matches are shown on ITV.
 However, controversy reigned in 2014 when the main ITV channel stopped coverage of the men's final with four points left and sent the match to ITV4 thus denying viewers recording the match the chance to watch later and those with Freeview in some rural areas (where ITV4 may not be available on Freeview) the chance to see Rafael Nadal win an historic title.
 This did not deter ITV from immediately renewing its deal to show the tournament and ITV Sport continued to show the French Open until 2021, after which Eurosport will have exclusive coverage of the event in the UK.

 The 2011 Wimbledon tournament marked the 43rd and final year of NBC's coverage.
 NBC issued a statement saying it had been outbid for the rights to future broadcasts, and beginning with the 2012 tournament, all live coverage moved exclusively to ESPN.
-Wimbledon became the second tennis Grand Slam event (after the Australian Open) to air live coverage in the United States exclusively on pay television, although replays of the tournament finals have aired on broadcast network ABC.
+Wimbledon became the second tennis Grand Slam event (after the Australian Open) to air live coverage in the United States exclusively on pay television, although replays of the tournament finals, and since 2022, live Middle Weekend matches have aired on broadcast network ABC.

 On September 4, 2011, during the US Open, Tennis Channel pulled its signal from Verizon FiOS, Cablevision, Suddenlink Communications, Mediacom, WOW!, Knology and General Communication Inc. systems after the providers declined to accept a new agreement that the Tennis Channel made with the National Cable Television Cooperative (a group which the seven providers are members).
 Along with a fee increase, the agreement also required that the Tennis Channel be moved from their optional sports package to their digital basic tiers.
 Tennis Channel returned to Verizon FiOS on January 17, 2012.

 In July 2012, the Federal Communications Commission ruled in favor of Tennis Channel following a three-year dispute between the network and Comcast over placement on extra-fee sports tier.
 As a result of the ruling, Comcast was prompted to remove Tennis Channel from its sports package tier, available to customers via an extra charge, and carry the network on the same basic cable tier as Comcast-owned Golf Channel and NBCSN.
 The FCC found Comcast's previous handling of the network to be discriminatory.
 This marked the first time that a cable distributor was found to have violated federal anti-discrimination rules.
 Comcast successfully disputed the ruling in 2013, continuing to carry Tennis Channel on its sports package.
 The company appealed to the Supreme Court, but was denied a hearing.